The Civil Law and Contracts unit prepares, reviews and negotiates agreements between KTH and companies, organizations, and authorities.

 Below you will find information that may be helpful when KTH decides to enter into an agreement with an external party.

-What information does the Legal Department need?
+What information does the Civil Law and Contracts unit need?

 We need information about the terms of your relationship and agreement before we can start reviewing or establishing a written agreement.
 The sooner we get information about the prerequisites for an agreement, the faster and more efficiently we can handle your matter.
 A comprehensive description of the situation facilitates our work and saves a lot of time in the negotiations with the other party.
 Our primary purpose is to establish an agreement that reflects the intention of the parties involved, in order to be predictable and easy to understand and follow.